DJMelonz/starting-out-with-babel/03/readme.md

-# The Power Of The Preset
+# The Power of the Preset

 As well as specifying each package individually, giving you full control over what is transformes, you can also use presets.